 AI Coding Agents Need a Source of Truth

-Sometimes that helps a little.
+Sometimes that helps a bit.

-Most of the time it hides the real problem.
+Usually it hides the actual problem.

 A big prompt is not a plan